-If, on the other hand, you believe that just a small change in the behavior of a sales person can leverage into huge increases in sales and profits, then by all means make the time, as soon as possible.
+If, on the other hand, you believe that just a small change in the behavior of a salesperson can leverage into huge increases in sales and profits, then, by all means, take the time, as soon as possible.

 Is there a good time to do sales training?
 That really is the wrong question.
 The question you should be asking instead is: How can you justify continuing to bear the costs of a sales team performing at less than optimum?
 How can you justify the maintenance of the status quo?